 Students who would like to discuss the possibility of obtaining disability accommodations for the Cambridge LL.M. should contact Lakshmi Clark, Director of Student Affairs, at firstname.lastname@example.org or (617) 496-2437 prior to applying.

-As a first step in the application process, students should submit the following materials by Friday, January 7, 2022 to Sara Zucker, Director of International Legal Studies, in Wasserstein Hall, Suite 5005 or by e-mail to email@example.com:
+As a first step in the application process, students should submit the following materials by Friday, January 6, 2023 to International Legal Studies, by e-mail to email@example.com:

 - A statement of interest for review by the HLS Study Abroad Committee.
 The statement of interest should be five pages in length and should elaborate on the applicant’s educational and professional objectives and identify a proposed course of study at Cambridge, including specific classes.